Christian Appalachian Project

 We work primarily with children and their families, the elderly, and individuals with disabilities, providing the basic needs of food, clothing, and shelter.
 CAP’s long-time presence in the area has earned the trust of Appalachian communities and because of our extensive infrastructure, we are equipped to provide sustainable impact on a wider scale than many other local agencies.
 Because of the incredibly diverse needs of the people in the region, CAP offers an equally diverse network of targeted programs and services.

-CAP collects and distributes as much as $70+ million in goods annually to another 1.5 million people in need throughout the 13 Appalachian states, as well as to people in need in Missouri and Arkansas.
-This is done through a network of more than 1,300 partner agencies and churches that redistribute these essential items, including food and beverages, office and cleaning supplies, furniture, paper goods, and building materials.
+In the last fiscal year, CAP collected and distributed as much as $94 million in durable goods reaching 1.5 million people in need throughout the 13 Appalachian states, as well as to people in need in Missouri and Arkansas.
+This is achieved through a network of more than 1,300 partner agencies and churches that redistribute these essential items, including food and beverages, office and cleaning supplies, furniture, paper goods, and building materials.

 CAP also facilitates alternative spring break opportunities for college and high school students each year.
 Students are sent out to the areas of greatest poverty in the region to rebuild and repair homes for families and individuals struggling with substandard housing.

 For more than 50 years, CAP has been building hope, transforming lives, and sharing Christ’s love through service in Appalachia.
 With the help of donors, volunteers, staff, and the communities it serves, CAP will continue to restore hope for thousands of children, families, and seniors in Central Appalachia.